The gospel calls sinners to repentance and faith in Christ

 The fruits of repentance are not reckoned as a punishment or

-a payment of the legal debt owned to God's justice.
+a payment of the legal debt owed to God's justice.
 God forgives gratuitously,

 freely; God forgives on account of Christ’s sacrifice.
 Remission is found in the